bonifarz/community/RaceMaps/README.md

 #RaceMaps

-As part of the Red Eclipse community repository, this place is shall serve as a collection of unofficial maps for the  -Race** game mode.
+As part of the Red Eclipse community repository, this place is shall serve as a collection of unofficial maps for the  **Race** game mode.

 ##Before submitting a map